oracle/vagrant-projects/Kubernetes/README.md

   - `USE_PREVIEW` (default: `false`): when `true`, Vagrant provisioning script will enable the _Oracle Linux 7 Preview_ channel.
-  - `USE_DEV` (default: `false`): when `true`, Vagrant provisioning script will enable the _Oracle Linux 7 Developper_ channel.
+  - `USE_DEV` (default: `false`): when `true`, Vagrant provisioning script will enable the _Oracle Linux 7 Developer_ channel.
 See also [Installing the Developer release of Kubernetes](#installing-the-developer-release-of-kubernetes).
 - `MANAGE_FROM_HOST` (default: `false`): when `true`, Vagrant will bind port `6443` from the master node to the host.